 Wind & Snow

 To start with wind protection was pretty easy, and inadvertently gave the solution to snow build up.
-Leaving a 2×4” long gap at the far end of the run, away from the door, I covered the chicken wire run with Vapor Barrier.
-The plastic sheeting used in walls to prevent moisture damage.
+I covered the chicken wire run with Vapor Barrier (The plastic sheeting used in walls to prevent moisture damage.)
+UPDATE 2021: The picture below shows the run is open to the snow at the far end.
+This didn’t work and let too much air and moisture in.
+The run is now fully covered in vapor barrier.
 I got the idea from closing the family cottage at the end of the season.
 We would staple large plastic sheets over the screen porch to prevent moisture and wind damage.

 Preventing too much moisture build up inside the coop mostly just meant patching up any small gaps, and shingling the roof.
 The coop also has a couple window holes at the top of two walls.
 I didn’t want to seal these off completely in case of condensation, but left fully open they would allow freezing drafts to get into the coop.
 In the end I used more vapor barrier to cover about 80% of each, leaving a small gap at the top to allow humid air to escape.

 Lastly, maintaining temperature.
 Putting a heater in the coop worried me a little bit.
 I had heard a lot of conflicting things about them, but in the end we used one.
 For safety reasons we didn’t use a huge one and it ended up being a sort of supplementary heater.
-We wanted the inside temperature to be warmer than the outside, but not ultra hot or even that warm.
+We wanted the inside temperature to be warmer than the outside, but having a colder coop in the winter can help kill off parasites.
+So not too much warmer.
 It simply needed to be more bearable then outside.
+The goal was to maintain temps above about -15, and so far we’ve managed it.
 Our girls are cold hardy breeds so they should have the feather density to tough it out.

 Our plan was to insulate the walls and nesting boxes with something that could be removed in the spring.
 Allowing us to maintain a warmer temperature then the outside air.